rkhullar/medium-articles/terraform/readme.md

 terraform apply
 ```

-You configure Terraform to access your AWS accounts the same way you would configure the AWS cli.
+You configure Terraform to access your AWS accounts the same way you would configure the AWS CLI.
 You should set your
 `AWS_PROFILE` environment variable.
 And if you're working with an AWS organization you likely need to run `aws sso login`
 each day to refresh your profile's session credentials.